Bandit Learning in Convex Non-Strictly Monotone Games: Introduction

 \section{Introduction}

-Game theory is a powerful framework to address optimization and learning of multiple interacting agents referred to as players.
-Such multi-agent problems arise in several application domains including traffic networks, internet, auctions and adversarial learning.
-In a multi-agent setting, the notion of Nash equilibrium captures a desirable solution as it exhibits stability.
-Namely, no player has an incentive to unilaterally deviate from this solution.
-Nash equilibrium is also consistent with a notion referred to as rationality - each player aims to optimize her own cost function.
-Given these theoretical justifications for Nash equilibria, from the viewpoint of learning the question is whether players can learn their Nash equilibrium strategies with limited information about the game.
-In particular, in several application domains, each player might not know the functional form of her objective.
-For example, the travel times of edges in a traffic network or the market constraints in an auction are unknown a priori and depend in non-trivial ways on actions and objectives of other players.
-However, by playing the game, {a player can have access to the so-called online bandit information feedback, namely, she can receive payoff information of her objective (zeroth-order oracle) for any feasible joint actions taken by all the players.
-Thus, we focus on how do players learn Nash equilibria given online bandit information.}
+Game theory is a powerful framework to optimize and learn the behavior of multiple interacting agents referred to as players.
+Such multi-agent problems arise in application domains including traffic networks, internet, auctions, and adversarial learning.
+In several applications, each player might not know the functional form of her objective.
+For example, the travel times of different routes in a traffic network \cite{netrout1}, price functions in an electricity market \cite{windfarm,elmark,BasharSG}, or outcomes of an electricity market auction \cite{karaca2020no} are unknown a priori and depend on unknown actions of other players. {By playing the game, a player receives cost function evaluations at joint played actions, namely, she obtains \emph{payoff information}}\footnote{ {In the optimizaiton and learning community, this information setting is referred to as zeroth-order or bandit information/oracle.}}.
+Our goal is to design a payoff-based algorithm to learn Nash equilibria in continuous-action merely monotone games.